SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/tutorials/DOM_Getting_Started_With_DOM.md

 ## Prerequisites

 - A cloud connected DataMiner system (version 10.3.10 or higher) or DAAS.
+Demo was created on version 10.4.1.
 - Having deployed the [DOM Editor script](https://catalog.dataminer.services/details/automation-script/3195) from the catalog.

 ## Step 1: Creating a DOM Definition